You will progress more quickly toward improved health and fitness when you remove some key psychological obstacles.

 We tend to get caught-up up in the minutia of our daily lives and we think we’re doing the best we can – yet when our health is taken away, we then realize that we’d do almost anything to bounce back into good health.

-Faced with a significant health obstacles, we wish we’d been more respectful – more mindful – of our self-care.
+Faced with significant health obstacles, we wish we’d been more respectful – more mindful – of our self-care.

 When you have good health, you are pure potentiality.
 Anything is possible.

-No matter how sour you might feel emotionally in any given moment, if your body is vibrant with excellent health, your life is yours to create.
+No matter how sour you might feel emotionally at any given moment if your body is vibrant with excellent health, your life is yours to create.

 Good mental health helps you to be brilliant at work, show-up for your loved ones, craft new relationships, and fulfill your life purpose.

 2. Not Understanding How Change Happens